blakeblackshear/frigate/docs/docs/configuration/restream.md

   streams:
     rtsp_cam: # <- for RTSP streams
       - rtsp://192.168.1.5:554/live0 # <- stream which supports video & aac audio
-      - ffmpeg:rtsp_cam#audio=opus # <- copy of the stream which transcodes audio to the missing codec (usually will be opus)
+      - "ffmpeg:rtsp_cam#audio=opus" # <- copy of the stream which transcodes audio to the missing codec (usually will be opus)
     http_cam: # <- for other streams
       - http://192.168.50.155/flv?port=1935&app=bcs&stream=channel0_main.bcs&user=user&password=password # <- stream which supports video & aac audio
-      - ffmpeg:http_cam#audio=opus # <- copy of the stream which transcodes audio to the missing codec (usually will be opus)
+      - "ffmpeg:http_cam#audio=opus" # <- copy of the stream which transcodes audio to the missing codec (usually will be opus)

 cameras:
   rtsp_cam: